aws-observability/observability-best-practices/docs/en/guides/serverless/oss/lambda-based-observability-adot.md

     - !Sub arn:aws:lambda:${AWS::Region}:901920570463:layer:aws-otel-java-agent-arm64-ver-1-28-1:1
     ```
 3. Add an environment variable `AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-handler` for Node.js or Java, and `AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-instrument` for Python to your Lambda function.
 4. Enable Active Tracing for your Lambda function. **`Note`** that by default, the layer is configured to export traces to AWS X-Ray.
-Make sure your Lambda role has the required AWS X-Ray permissions.
+Make sure your Lambda function’s execution role has the required AWS X-Ray permissions.
 For more on AWS X-Ray permissions for AWS Lambda, see the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html#services-xray-permissions).
     * `Tracing: Active`
 5. Example SAM template with Lambda Layer configuration, Environment Variable, and X-Ray tracing would look something like this:
 ```